 Underdiagnosed.
 Under‑represented.
 Underwhelming outcomes.
-We know that there is much work to be done to bridge the PCI gender inequality gap, so we’re committing our expertise, clinical focus and technological advances to do everything we can to narrow the gap.SCAI 2022 Data
+We know that there is much work to be done to bridge the PCI inequality gap between females and males.
+That’s why we’re committing our expertise, clinical focus and technological advances to do everything we can to narrow the gap.Read the press release

-The largest gender specific OCT analysis demonstrates excellent stent expansion and MSA post-IVL with impressive procedural safety in both women and men.
+The largest sex-specific OCT analysis demonstrates excellent stent expansion and MSA post-IVL with impressive procedural safety in both women and men.

 Some of us know the data.
 Some don’t.
-The question once you do is where we go from here to bridge the gender inequality gap?
+The question once you do is where we go from here to bridge the inequality gap between females and males?
 To help address this question, here is a great discussion hosted by SCAI Conversations in Interventional Cardiology with Drs.
 Alexandra Lansky, J. Dawn Abbott, Jennifer Tremmel, Roxana Mehran, and Suzanne Baron on the recently JSCAI published “Expert Consensus on Sex Specific Considerations in Myocardial Revascularization.”

-JSCAI recently published an “Expert Consensus on Sex Specific Considerations in Myocardial Revascularization” which highlights gender disparities in coronary disease, guides future research priorities and suggests IVL as a potential first-line therapy in females with calcified lesions.Learn more
+JSCAI recently published new guidelines, which highlight disparities between females and males in coronary disease, guides future research priorities and suggests IVL as a potential first-line therapy in females with calcified lesions.Learn more

 The SCAI-WIN mission is to foster professional development, education, collaboration, and research by and on behalf of women in interventional cardiology and their patients.